In this article

 Security of tenure is only applicable on leases longer than 7 years, but some landlords may ask you to opt out of having it, especially if the area is undergoing redevelopment.

-If you are being asked to agree to a commercial lease outside of the landlord and tenant act, it’s vital to seek professional legal advice.
+If you are asked to agree to a commercial lease outside the Landlord and Tenant Act, it’s vital to seek professional legal advice.
 A qualified solicitor will ensure you fully understand the implications before agreeing to give up these rights.

 8. Look into a sub-letting clause.

-At the very beginning of the lease or as your business grows, you may consider sub-letting some of the premises to generate some additional income, or to offset the rental payment.
+At the beginning of the lease or as your business grows, you may consider sub-letting some of the premises to generate some additional income or to offset the rental payment.
 This is especially true if you take out a lease on a property larger than you require.

 This sub-letting clause is important to retain flexibility, especially if your business operates in a particularly volatile industry.
-If your landlord is not willing to accept a break clause, then this may be the next best option for your business.
+If your landlord is unwilling to accept a break clause, this may be the next best option.

 9. Don’t pay the landlord’s legal costs.

-You don’t have to pay the landlord’s legal fees!
+You don’t have to pay the landlord’s legal fees.
 This is not standard practice.
-Each party should pay their legal fees where possible.
+Each party should pay their own legal fees where possible.

 If the landlord insists this is the case, consider how much these costs might be in relation to the overall cost of the lease over the entire period before rejecting this outright.

-Remember that all the terms of the lease are capable of being negotiated.
-For this reason, it’s vital to instruct a qualified commercial property solicitor to help secure your company a favourable commercial lease.
+Remember that all the terms of the lease are subject to negotiation.
+For this reason, it’s vital to instruct a qualified commercial property solicitor to help secure a favourable lease.

 10. Seek legal advice for a commercial lease.

-Trying to secure a beneficial commercial lease is a challenging and complicated process that will include a lot of negotiation.
-This is where a qualified solicitor is needed.
+Securing a beneficial commercial lease is a challenging and complicated process that includes a lot of negotiation.

-Appointing a solicitor at the beginning of the negotiation process will ensure the lease is in line with your company’s desires.
-Furthermore, even if the commercial lease is fair, you will at least gain that peace of mind that you have an excellent commercial lease agreement.
+Appointing a solicitor at the beginning of the negotiation process will ensure the lease aligns with your company’s desires.
+Furthermore, even if the commercial lease is fair, you will gain peace of mind that you have an excellent commercial lease agreement.

 0 Comments